Samineh-Naghavi/Prediction-Loan-Repayments-by-Classification-Models/README.md

 Repeated k-fold cross-validation provides a way to improve the estimated performance of a machine learning model.
 This involves simply repeating the cross-validation procedure multiple times and reporting the mean result across all folds from all runs.
 This mean result is expected to be a more accurate estimate of the true unknown underlying mean performance of the model on the dataset, as calculated using the standard error.

+## Grid search
+Hyperparameter optimization or tuning is the problem of choosing a set of optimal hyperparameters for a learning algorithm.
+A hyperparameter is a parameter whose value is used to control the learning process.
+By contrast, the values of other parameters (typically node weights) are learned.
+The traditional way of performing hyperparameter optimization has been grid search
+Grid search allows you to find the optimal values of the hyper parameters in any model to get higher accuracy.

+#### What is a parameter in a machine learning learning model?

+A model parameter is a configuration variable that is internal to the model and whose value can be estimated from the given data.

+<br />•	They are required by the model when making predictions.
+<br />•	Their values define the skill of the model on your problem.
+<br />•	They are estimated or learned from data.

+#### What is a hyperparameter in a machine learning learning model?

+A model hyperparameter is a configuration that is external to the model and whose value cannot be estimated from data.

+<br />•	They are often used in processes to help estimate model parameters.
+<br />•	They are often specified by the practitioner.
+<br />•	They can often be set using heuristics.

 ## Pros and Cons of various Machine Learning Regression algorithms:
 ![](images1.jpg)